 The following artists have been part of the ensemble at various venues:

 JyotiPrakas an accomplished tabla artist, has performed extensively in India and United States.
 He has studied tabla under internationally renowned artist Pandit Abhijit Banerjee.
 He has accompanied various internationally acclaimed musicians such as Pt.
 Jasraj, Vidushi Purnima Chowdhury, and Viraj Amar on vocal, Pt.
 Keshav Ginde on flute, Pt.
 K.Sidhar on sarod, Pt.
 Tarun Bhattacharya on santoor, Kathak Dancer Pt.
 Chitresh Das, Tap Dancer Jason Samuel Smith, just to name a few.
-He resides in Southern California and teaches in Los Angeles, Irvine, Riverside, and San Diego area.
+He resides in Southern California and teaches in Los Angeles, Irvine, Riverside, and the San Diego area.

-Pete Jacobson is a cellist, producer, songwriter-singer, chamber musician, teacher and music selector who has recorded, performed and toured with renowned artists.
+Pete Jacobson is a cellist, producer, songwriter-singer, chamber musician, teacher and music selector who has recorded, performed, and toured with renowned artists.
 He studied with Eleonore Schoenfeld at USC as well as at Cal Arts and the San Francisco Conservatory of Music.
 He performs with Grammy-winning Southwest Chamber Music, the Arohi Ensemble, the 440's, SANGAM, and the Hutchins Consort.

 Kaffee Mimun is an active musician performing, teaching, writing and arranging music in Orange County.
 Her music studio is home to a growing number of aspiring musicians.
 With her music studio and a teaching position at Orange County High School of the Arts, Kaffee inspires the next generation of musicians.
 Kaffee attended Oklahoma City University, received her Bachelor degree in Piano Performance.
 She later moved to California, on a full scholarship, she studied with harpist JoAnn Turovsky at the University of Southern California and received Doctorate of Musical Arts in harp performance.